Traffic Safety Laws in Delaware

 Delaware works hard to keep child passengers safe.
 Each month, the Office of Highway Safety conducts free child-seat safety checks.
 The officers answer questions about safety seats, recalls, placement, and installment.
 No appointment is necessary.
 Call (302) 744-2740 to find out when the next check is being held in your area.

-Delaware law states that all children under the age of 12 must ride in the back seat of the vehicle.
+- Delaware law states that all children under 12 years old and 65 inches tall or less must ride in the back seat of the vehicle.

-Babies less than one year old and weighing less than 20 pounds must be placed in an approved rear-facing car carrier, with harness straps at or below the shoulders.
+- Babies less than 1 year old must be placed in an approved rear-facing car carrier, with harness straps at or below the shoulders.

-Children between 20 and 40 pounds will remain in an approved forward-facing car seat, with the harness straps across the shoulders.
+- Children 4 through 7 years old will remain in an approved forward-facing car seat, with the harness straps across the shoulders.

-Toddlers and children weighing 40-80 pounds "graduate" to a booster seat, which is buckled in using the vehicle's safety belts.
+- Toddlers and children 8 through 12 years old "graduate" to a booster seat, which is buckled in using the vehicle's safety belts.

-All children 16 years old and younger must wear a seat belt at all times.
+- All children under 16 years old must wear a seat belt at all times.